dvlyon/RMMZ/GameMap/HUD/Party/README.md

 ### Changelog

+* 2.0.0 - Jun 22
+  * Project cleanup.
 * 1.0.0 - Sep 16, 2020
   * Release.

 ### Contributing

-If you could credit [DvLyon](https://dvlyon.com) and [DvLyon](https://dvlyon.com) in your games, we'd really appreciate it!
+If you could credit [DvLyon](https://dvlyon.com) in your games, I'd really appreciate it!

-We want to keep growing and making your RMMZ experience better!

 ### Contacting

-Multiple ways of reaching us are available at [DvLyon](https://dvlyon.com).
+Multiple ways of reaching me are available at [DvLyon](https://dvlyon.com).